Property Management Experience

 Since 1989, Thistle has been providing stewardship of our affordable rental portfolio through quality property management.
 Thistle’s rental program addresses the ongoing need for affordable rental homes in Boulder County where the median price for a single-family home has increased to $912,800 in the City of Boulder, which is out of reach for working families.
 (IRES MLS stats for June 2017) We are committed to families and individuals who earn low incomes in Boulder County and who want to live and work and contribute to their communities.

 Thistle’s property management team is highly regarded by local real estate professionals.
-Our reputation for timely lease-up of new construction projects, empathetic property management and reporting competence has allowed us to offer third-party management services to other affordable housing providers, including Element Properties and Trinity Church.
+Our reputation for timely lease-up of new construction projects, empathetic property management and reporting competence has allowed us to offer third-party management services to other affordable housing providers.
 We offer housing to the clients of human services providers such as Attention Homes, Boulder Shelter for the Homeless and Bridge House.

 • We are one of the few landlords in Boulder County which accepts Section 8 vouchers and supports this vulnerable and extremely low-income population.
 Section 8 vouchers are utilized by the elderly, disabled and low-income households.